 All the waterfalls, hot springs and beaches looked incredible and we wanted to see as much as possible in 6 days, but we had no idea how to connect the dots on a map.

-A Note About this Itinerary: This itinerary is based on a 6 day/5 night trip to Iceland and intended to be followed using a rental car.
+A Note About this Itinerary: This ring road itinerary is based on a 6 day/5 night trip to Iceland and intended to be followed using a rental car.
 We think the best (and cheapest!) way to follow this plan is to camp along the way.

 Before you go: Book your rental gear and a rental car before your trip begins.
 And don't forget travel insurance!
 Picking a policy that covers your rental car is often cheaper than buying a separate policy through the rental company.